Simultaneous upper and lower bounds of American-style option prices with hedging via neural networks: Introduction

-The main contribution of our work is the incorporation of the dual formulation of the option price into the modified LSMC method to design algorithms that simultaneously generate both lower and upper bounds of the option price. \citet{becker2019deep, becker2020pricing} proposed a similar method to price Bermudan options.
-The main difference to our proposed method is that they first find a stopping strategy to approximate a lower bound, based on which they then derive an upper bound using nested Monte Carlo.
-The computational cost of this method can be very high in the case of pricing Bermudan options with frequent exercise opportunities, which would be the case when trying to approximate an American option.
-Similar methods designed by \citet{lokeshwar2022explainable} do not require nested simulations, but the derivation of a biased upper estimate is separate from the determination of the stopping strategy.
+The primary contribution of our work lies in incorporating the dual formulation of the option price into the modified LSMC method to design algorithms that concurrently produce both lower and upper bounds of the option price.
+Moreover, our method facilitates the derivation of hedging strategies as an immediate by-product, computed directly from the dual martingale used in the upper bound estimate instead of the differentiation.
+Unlike traditional methods, our approach offers hedging strategies at all times before maturity, not just at exercise times, and can serve as a control variate to reduce variance, thereby yielding a more accurate lower bound. \citet{becker2020pricing} proposed a method to price Bermudan options in high-dimensions.
+However, in their method, they first find a stopping strategy to approximate a lower bound, based on which they then derive an upper bound using nested Monte Carlo.
+Similarly, their hedging strategy is also based on the stopping strategy with another independent simulation.
+Their other work \citep{becker2019deep} has a similar structure but approximates the stopping strategy instead.
+In the case of pricing Bermudan options with frequent exercise opportunities, which approximates an American-style option, the computational cost can be very high as the cost of nested simulation increases quadratically with the number of stopping opportunities.
+Similar methods designed by \citet{lokeshwar2022explainable, belomestny2009true} do not require nested simulations, but the derivation of a biased upper estimate is separate from the determination of the stopping strategy.
+The work by \citet{hure2021convergence} on reflected BSDEs resolution shares some resemblance, but it only generates a point estimate, and the details in the dynamic programming are different.

-In addition, we propose to use one global network instead of a series of networks in the derivation by including the time as an input variable.
-A global network has been introduced to solve semi-linear PDEs \citep{chan2019machine} and other control problems \citep{gobet2005sensitivity, fecamp2019risk}, but the target value of their loss function is known when training starts while ours are unavailable initially.
-This is due to the fact that in such stopping problems, the training targets are generated by future optimal stopping strategies, which are outputs (rather than inputs) of the problem.
-To overcome this difficulty, we alternate the update of stopping strategies and the training of networks till it produces satisfactory results.
+In addition, we present the use of one global network instead of a series of networks in the derivation by treating time as an additional state variable.
+Global networks have been introduced to solve semi-linear PDEs \citep{chan2019machine} and other control problems \citep{gobet2005sensitivity, fecamp2019risk}.
+In such stopping problems, the target values are known when the training starts as they are outputs of the problem, rather than inputs.
+However, the training targets are unavailable at the outset of the problem.
+We propose to alternate the update of stopping strategies and the network training till it produces satisfactory results.